-Note: Although this product does not contain any harmful materials we suggest you return the product to the dealer or directly to the manufacturer after use.
+Note: Dispose of batteries safely depending on battery type and local regulations.
+Although this product does not contain any harmful materials we suggest you return the product to the dealer or directly to the manufacturer after use.

 fig. 16 Control panel box dimensions